ghik/kubernetes-the-harder-way/docs/QEMU.md

 mkisofs -output cidata.iso -volid cidata -joliet -rock cloud-init/{user-data,meta-data}
 ```

-Now we can plug it into the VM with a QEMU option:
+Now we can plug it into the VM with this QEMU option:

 ```
 -drive file=cidata.iso,driver=raw,if=virtio
 ```

-But before we launch the VM, there's one more thing to remember: `cloud-init` will pick up our initialization data but
+But before we launch the VM, there's one more important thing to remember: `cloud-init` picks up configuration
 **only during the first boot of the VM**.
-If we have already launched the machine (which we have), it won't work.
+If we have already launched the machine at least once (which we have), it won't work
+and the machine will remain inaccessible for eternity.
-We must therefore reset our VM to its initial state.
+The only thing we can do is reset the VM to its initial state.
 We can do that simply by reformatting its image file, using the same
 command that was used to create it, i.e.

 ```
 qemu-img create -F qcow2 -b jammy-server-cloudimg-arm64.img -f qcow2 ubuntu0.img 128G
 ```

-This is where the QCOW2 format comes in handy - we only reset the "diff" over the original cloud image.
+This is where the QCOW2 format comes in handy - we effectively removed only the "diff" over the original cloud image.

 Now we can finally launch the VM and log in as `ubuntu` with `ubuntu` password: